By Julietta Skoog

 Let’s be real here.
 With some children, no matter how much you practice and prepare, they are going to lose their minds.

-As a bonus, we discovered my preschooler is newly afraid and has even stronger lungs than her sister.
-Even without a negative experience, she SCREAMED so loudly at Walgreens for the flu shot the entire store was on edge.
-I firmly but lovingly held her, told her she was safe and gave the pharmacist the look that said “right now buddy do it QUICK” while I counted down from 20 and told her to keep looking in my eyes.
+As a bonus, we discovered when her younger sister was a preschooler she TOO was afraid and had even stronger lungs.
+Even without a negative experience she SCREAMED so loudly at Walgreens for the flu shot the entire store was on edge.
+I firmly but lovingly held her, told her she was safe, and gave the pharmacist the look that said “right now buddy do it QUICK” while I counted down from 20 and told her to keep looking in my eyes.
 If either of these examples applies to your child, know that you are not alone!
-Stay as calm as you can, validate afterward that YES it was scary and it hurt, AND that it is over and you are there to give comfort.
+Stay as calm as you can, validate afterwards that YES it was scary and it hurt, AND that it is over and you are there to give comfort.
 Acknowledge what a big thing they went through and take some deep breaths together to regulate you both.

 Let it go

 Then, move on.
-Stick to your plan, hunker down, put on music they love and maybe even take a moment to yourself once the day is over.
+Stick to your plan, hunker down, put on music they love, or move the energy through the body.
+Water is great for this- shower, bath, swim, or even just swinging on swings or monkey bars.
+Maybe even take a moment to yourself once the day is over.
 Parenting is tough, and seeing our children sick or scared is never easy.
 Remind yourself that kids are resilient and, so are you.

 Author bio